olaf-ys/Stock-Trading-with-Deep-Q-Learning/README.md

 - S (State): stock info (given by a sliding window), balance, position, profits
 - Episode: $S_0, A_0, R_1, S_1, A_1, R_2, \ldots, S_t, A_t, R_{t+1}, \ldots, S_{T-1}, A_{T-1}, R_T, S_T$

 The building of the DQN model consists of 4 major parts: 1.
 Environment  2.
-Model (MLP & LSTM) 3.
+LSTM model 3.
 Replay Memory 4.
-Agent
+Agent 5.
+Trainer

 **1. Environment**\
 First, an environment is built using the OpenAI gym to simulate stock trading.
 The environment consists of 3 crucial methods: 1. reset() 2. get_observation() 3. step() 4. render()